 Toronto Sketch Comedy Festival

 Sketch comedy fans or anyone in the mood for a good laugh should think about snapping up some tickets to the various events going on at the Toronto Sketch Comedy Festival, Toronto’s longest-running comedy festival.
 The funny fest features 11 days of performances at venues around the city where you’ll see some of the best live, scripted comedy in the North America.
-This year’s festival includes over 70 shows on five stages with comedians from all across Canada and the U.S.
+This year’s festival takes place at Comedy Bar, the Theatre Centre, and The Streetcar Crowsnest with dozens of acts from cities across North America.

-Celebrate Toronto's 185th Anniversary this month at Nathan Philips Square.
+Celebrate Toronto's 186th Anniversary this month at Nathan Philips Square.
 Shop local vendors of all kinds, fill up on food from Toronto's best food trucks, take part in an array of interactive activities honouring the city's anniversary, join the DJ skate night party (or dance the night away if you don't want to skate) and if you get cold, pop into the snack bar for a cup of hot chocolate.
+You can also expect shopping vendors and a fun family interaction area, including unique activities and themed photo-op displays.

 Get ready to get dressed up in green and put on something featuring a shamrock or three for Toronto’s annual St. Patrick’s Day parade.
 The fun starts at noon with the parade beginning its procession from Bloor and St. George, continuing along Bloor Street down Yonge and finishing on Queen Street at Nathan Philips Square.
 You can easily access the parade route from a variety of TTC subway stations including St. George, Bloor & Yonge, Wellesley, College, Dundas and Queen.